Pre-Exposure Prophylaxis (PrEP) and Post-Exposure Prophylaxis (PEP)

 HIV Basics: PrEP

-Infection in the United States – 2014: A Clinical Practice Guideline
+Prevention of HIV Infection in the United States – 2017 Update: A Clinical Practice Guideline

 PrEP and Local